 This delicious spicy ramen is a quick fix for your savory cravings.
 Featuring instant ramen, these 10-minute noodles pack a ton of flavor, depth, and complexity, thanks to the lip-smacking homemade broth.

 - Simple.
 Dinner cannot be simpler than making ramen (from store-bought noodles, of course!).
-And yet it’ll transport you to your favorite Asian restaurant (like hot and sour or egg drop soup!).
+And yet it’ll transport you to your favorite Asian restaurant.

-- Spicy.
-If you are craving a hot, spicy, zingy meal, this ramen recipe will not disappoint.
+- Pleaantly spicy.
+If you LOVE spicy food, this ramen recipe will not disappoint.
 It’s like our spicy noodles (or Korean noodles) but with a warming broth that is the perfect balance of heat.

 - Budget-friendly.
-Instant noodles, a few spoonfuls of chili paste, kitchen staples, and a couple of fresh veggies are all you need to make this recipe work.
+Instant noodles, a few spoonfuls of chili paste, pantry staples, and a couple of fresh veggies are all you need to make this recipe work.

 - Customizable.
-Ramen is a perfect dish to play around with.
-Add your favorite proteins and veggies to make it to your liking (we currently love birria meat a la birria ramen).
+Ramen is a perfect dish to play around with (hello, birria ramen).
+Add your favorite proteins and veggies to make it to your liking.

 - Incredible flavor.
 With sugar, vinegar, chili paste, and soy, you’ll have a symphony of sweet, salty, acidic, spicy, and umami flavors.